 Greater Anglia - www.greateranglia.co.uk

 There are no ticket offices at Felixstowe Town Station or at intermediate stations.
-Felixstowe station has an automatic ticket machine (credit or debit card only - no cash payments), which issues all walk-on tickets to most UK destinations.
+Felixstowe Branch Line stations have ticket vending machines (TVM) (credit or debit card only - no cash payments), which issues all walk-on tickets to most UK destinations.
 The Felixstowe line is a "No Penalty Fare" zone so passengers can board the train without a ticket.
 Once on the train, tickets are sold by the conductor.

 Railcard holders obtain 34% discount off most fares on production of their valid card to the Conductor.
 A full range of tickets in advance can be purchased by contacting the Norwich Travel Centre on 0845 600 7245 or by visiting Ipswich Station.